jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 On the other hand, we cannot get too fixated about "one".
 In particular, simple does not mean that there is only one of them.
 Right?
 It also does not mean an interface that only has one operation.
-So it is important to distinguish cardinality, right, counting things, from actual interleaving.
+So it is important to distinguish cardinality, counting things, from actual interleaving.
 What matters for simplicity is that there is no interleaving, not that there is only one thing, and that is very important.

-Okay, the other critical thing about simple, as we have just described it, right, is if something is interleaved or not, that is sort of an objective thing.
+Okay, the other critical thing about simple, as we have just described it, is if something is interleaved or not, that is sort of an objective thing.
 You can probably go and look and see.
 I do not see any connections.
 I do not see anywhere where this twists with something else, so simple is actually an objective notion.
 That is